 The First Trimester of Pregnancy: What to Expect

 Each day, week, and month of pregnancy will bring surprising changes to your body and mind.
-Some of these changes will be amazing, and some will make you a nervous nelly.
+Some of these changes will be amazing, and some will make you nervous Nelly!

 - Important Terms & Definitions